Dynamics of quantized vortices under quasi-periodic boundary conditions: Consistency checks

 \section{Consistency checks}

-In this section, we present a series of numerical experiments to validate our framework and code.
-In \svapo, we solve Eq.~\eqref{eq:origGPE} on a 2D rectangular Cartesian grid with the new time-dependent QPBC introduced in Eq.~\eqref{eq:prePbc}.
-The field $\psi$ is decomposed into real and imaginary parts and evolved in time with a third-order Adams–Bashforth linear multistep method~\cite{Butcher:2016}.
-Spatial derivatives are computed with five-point stencils.\footnote{For comparison and validation, the code also includes a simpler Euler solver and a fourth-order explicit Runge–Kutta method, together with three-point stencils for spatial derivatives.}
+In this appendix, we present a series of more fundamental numerical experiments to validate our framework and code.
+Again, Eq.~\eqref{eq:origGPE} is solved with the time-dependent QPBC of Eq.~\eqref{eq:prePbc}.
+The real and imaginary parts of $\psi$ are evolved with a third-order Adams–Bashforth scheme~\citep{Butcher:2016}, while spatial derivatives are evaluated using five-point finite-difference stencils.
+We adopt the natural units of Sec.~\ref{subsec:gpe}.
+Unless otherwise stated, we set $n_\infty=\mu=1$, the time step is $\delta t = 5 \times 10^{-4}\,\tau$ (always satisfying the CFL condition for the GPE), and work in the non-dissipative regime,~$\gamma=0$.

-The computational grid is extended on the top and right sides with a single layer of ghost points, which are required to evolve the integration constants $c_i(t)$ of Eq.~\eqref{eq:prePbc}.
-All results shown here use the natural units introduced in Sec.~\ref{subsec:gpe}.
-Unless otherwise specified, we set $n_\infty = \mu = 1$, use a time resolution of $\delta t = 5 \times 10^{-4}\,\tau$ (small enough to always satisfy the CFL condition for the GPE), and perform all simulations in the non-dissipative regime, $\gamma = 0$.